 With all of the change in the hospitality industry in the last two decades, it’s nice to know that certain things remain the same.
 Fluffy towels are still desirable, for example.
 Ample, clean washroom facilities remain important to guests.
-Most of the traditional tenants of good hospitality ring true, even if processes like booking and promotions are virtually unrecognizable to what they were in the 1990s and before.
+Most of the traditional tenants of good hospitality ring true, even if processes like booking and promotions are virtually unrecognisable to what they were in the 1990s and before.

 Talent acquisition is, unfortunately, not among those areas in which hoteliers can continue to follow a traditional playbook.
 The need for quality people hasn’t changed — this has always been one of the most important pillars of a good hotel.
 But the way to attract and retain talent is markedly different.

 Before we go in that direction, any discussion of talent acquisition in the hospitality industry should include at least a reminder of why talent is so important to us.
 Why do we need quality people?

 Much has been made of Maslow’s Hierarchy of Needs as it relates to the hospitality industry.
 Abraham Maslow, an American professor, created an influential pyramid chart in the 1940s to explain what motivates people.
 From the bottom up, we have the following categories: Physiological, safety, belonging, esteem, and self-actualisation.

 Physiological and safety needs are focused on amenities, facilities, comforts, and feeling of security that should be present at every hotel stay.
 As we move higher up the pyramid, we reach belonging, esteem and self-actualisation.
 These are more likely to involve employees and their actions.
 A good hotel must have a social aspect, even if it’s just the fact of staff being ready and attentive to guest requests.

 We can see right away that this hierarchy is open to different interpretations, and that certain services or amenities could move into different categories through time.
 Wireless internet, for example, may have been in the “esteem” category once upon a time.
 Now it seems more appropriate to the “physiological” category.